Touchpoint dates override

 What happens when you turn the override off

-Turning Override Campaign Dates off returns the touchpoint to the campaign schedule.
+Turning Override Campaign Dates off returns the Touchpoint to the campaign schedule.

-Touchpoint '{{touchpoint_name}}' has date override enabled but is missing {{missing_field}} | The override is on, but one required date is empty. | Set both Start Date and End Date, or turn the override off. |
+- The override is on but a required date is missing — set both Start Date and End Date, or turn the override off.

 Related